musaibou/ePURE_JSBML/README.md

 ## Requirement
 The application requires Java Runtime Environment (JRE)-installed computer.
 We tested with Java8 (1.8.0_121) on Windows 8.1 or Windows 10.
 ## How to use
-ePURE__JSBML is a comand line-based application.
+ePURE__JSBML is a command line-based application.
 Two zip files are generated: One is a collection of separated sub-models that can be visualized by [CellDesigner](http://www.celldesigner.org/).
 Another is a collection of simulation files ready for use in Matlab.

 Please start the application with the command
 `java -jar ePURE_JSBML.jar [options...]`